the-other-mariana/paparelo/01202021/README.md

         ![img](res/16.png)

 2. **The Parallelism of Tasks**, also known as *Functional Decomposition*, and in this case the focus is on partioning the Task T in a set of n smaller Tasks T_1, ..., T_n.
 This is basically what we know as "divide and conquer".
 This partitioning type consists in dividing the Task into smaller tasks that can be executed in parallel.
-The Task is the whole program, which is an algorithm, or a series of instructions, and after the partitioning, instead of having one algorithm, we have a set of algorithm or tasks that are smaller and to whom the **whole data set** is sent to: each T_n works over all the data set.
+The Task is the whole program, which is an algorithm, or a series of instructions, and after the partitioning, instead of having one algorithm, we have a set of algorithms or tasks that are smaller and to whom the **whole data set** is sent to: each T_n works over all the data set.

 ![img](res/11.png)